cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/editing.md

 After a post is submitted for publishing, you can track its progress in the [github Actions](https://github.com/cagov/covid19/actions).
 It usually takes a few minutes after the action completes before the change appears on the site.
 If you see in Actions that publishing for your page failed in, ask a developer to take a look at what happened.

+## Instant Preview

+You can view any published content (with OR without the **staging-only** tag) immediately after updating by using the [Preview Site](https://fa-go-wp-prev-02.azurewebsites.net/).
+The most recent updates will appear at the top of the list.
+Once you click on a preview link from the list, you can save the link for re-use, or simply refresh the browser to reload the latest updates.

 ## Archiving content

 To archive a page: